JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

     }

-* The  _getName()_ method provides the command name (word used in the shell as command).
+* The  _getName()_ method provides the command name (used in the shell as command).
 * The _getDescription()_ method is called by the platform when users are looking for help of this command.
 * The _validate(JSONObject param, Signature signature)_ method is invoked to validate parameters provided to the command.
 The validation is realized against a command signature.
-* The _getSignature(int size)_ must return a command signature of the provided size .
+* The _getSignature(int size)_ must return a command signature of the provided size.
 * The _execute(InputStream in, PrintStream out, JSONObject param)_ will execute the set of instructions defining the iCasa command.
 This method is called by the platform after invocation of _validate_ method and only if it returned true.
 The _in_ and _out_ parameter correspond to the standard input stream and output stream.
-The JSON object _param_ contains the values of command parameters and finally the _signature_ indicates which signature (if several exists) was used.
+Finally, the JSON object _param_ contains the values of command parameters.

 <a name="Signature"></a>
 ### Command Signature

-An iCasa command __signature__ defines number and order of its parameters.
+A command __signature__ defines number and order of its parameters.
 When a command is used in the shell arguments are anonymous, iCasa platform determines the parameter correspondence only based in order.
 On the other hand, if the command is used in a script file, parameters are determined based on their names.

-Commands could have more than one signature, however signatures cannot contain the same number of parameters. _fr.liglab.adele.icasa.Signature_ class is presented in the next code snipped.
-To create a Signature only is necessary to provide an array of string corresponding to the name of parameters in the expected order.
+Commands could have more than one signature, however signatures cannot contain the same number of parameters.
+The _fr.liglab.adele.icasa.Signature_ class is presented in the next code snipped, to create a Signature only is necessary to provide an array of string corresponding to the name of parameters in the expected order (see constructor).

 	public class Signature {